Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Acknowledgements

 \section{Acknowledgements}

 This research is based upon work supported by U.S. DARPA AIDA Program No. FA8750-18-2-0014, DARPA INCAS Program No. HR001121C0165, NSF under award No. 2034562, the Molecule Maker Lab Institute: an AI research institute program supported by NSF under award No. 2019897 and No. 2034562, and the AI Research Institutes program by National Science Foundation and the Institute of Education Sciences, U.S. Department of Education through Award \# 2229873 - AI Institute for Transforming Education for Children with Speech and Language Processing Challenges.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Government, the National Science Foundation, the Institute of Education Sciences, or the U.S. Department of Education.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
-Hou Pong Chan was supported in part by the Science and Technology Development Fund, Macau SAR (Grant Nos.
-FDCT/060/2022/AFJ, FDCT/0070/2022/AMJ) and the Multi-year Research Grant from the University of Macau (Grant No. MYRG2020-00054-FST).